 BFI Investors Have Opportunity to Lead BurgerFi International, Inc. f/k/a Opes Acquisition Corp.
 Securities Fraud Lawsuit

-BENSALEM, Pa., May 25, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BurgerFi International, Inc. f/k/a Opes Acquisition Corp. ("BurgerFi" or the "Company") (NASDAQ: BFI).
+LOS ANGELES, May 31, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BurgerFi International, Inc. f/k/a Opes Acquisition Corp. ("BurgerFi" or the "Company") (NASDAQ: BFI).

 Class Period: December 17, 2020 – November 15, 2022